EUBIToken/website2/index.md

 [EUBI token on MintME.com blockchain explorer](https://www.mintme.com/explorer/token/0x8AFA1b7a8534D519CB04F4075D3189DF8a6738C1)

 [Our Discord server](https://discord.gg/8HSVFxjTjy)

-**CRYPTOCURRENCIES INCLUDING, WITHOUT LIMITATION, BITCOIN AND ETHEREUM ARE VERY HIGH-RISK INVESTMENTS THAT ARE NOT SUITABLE FOR ALL INVESTORS.
-CRYPTOCURRENCIES ARE SUBJECT TO EXTREME PRICE VOLATILITY.
-SPECULATING ON CRYPTOCURRENCIES SHOULD ONLY BE PERFORMED BY SOPHISTICATED INVESTORS THAT ARE PREPARED TO LOSE THEIR ENTIRE INVESTMENT.
-CRYPTOCURRENCIES DO NOT HAVE ANY INTRINSIC VALUE AND MAY BECOME WORTHLESS.
-IF YOU ARE NOT PREPARED TO ACCEPT THESE RISKS, DO NOT INVEST IN CRYPTOCURRENCIES.**

 **Conflict-of-interest disclaimer: Jessie Lesbian is the Blockchain Director of EUB Insurance LLC, and receives a 0.25% stake in the project.**